A new algorithm for computing branching rules and Clebsch-Gordan coefficients of unitary representations of compact groups: Some examples

 The original Clebsch--Gordan problem consists in reducing a tensor product representation $U_A(g) \otimes U_B(g)$, $\forall g\in G$, of two representations of the same group $G$ restricted to the diagonal subgroup of the product group.
-By associativity, this problem can be generalized to any number of tensor products $U^1(g) \otimes U^2(g)\otimes\cdots\otimes U^n(g)$.
-Here, its associated Lie algebra is given by
+By associativity, this problem can be generalized to any number of tensor product factors $U^1(g) \otimes U^2(g)\otimes\cdots\otimes U^n(g)$.
+The associated Lie algebra generators will be given by: